An explanation of the inverse relationship between bond yields and the price of bonds

 - If the government buys bonds, demand rises and so the price of bonds rises to reflect the increased demand.

 - Suppose the price of bonds rises from £1,000 to £1,500.
-This bond is being sold for more than its face value, but, the interest payment remain the same £50 a year.
+This bond is being sold for more than its face value, but, the interest payment remains the same at £50 a year.

 - This means that now bonds have a market price of £1,500, the effective interest rate is £50 / £1,500 = 3.33%